Addressing Invasives

 If you see an invasive...

-• note the location where you found it and contact the MPF Aquatic Plant Survey Team
+• note the location where you found it and contact us to report to the MPF Aquatic Plant Survey Team.

 "On a global basis...the two great destroyers of biodiversity are, first, habitat destruction, and second, invasion by exotic species..."
 E.O.
 Wilson, Strangers in Paradise, 1997